x249/elections-blockchain/README.md

 # Elections Blockchain 🗳️ ⛓️

-A simple Blockchain implementation in Golang for an Election vote casting application
+A simple Blockchain implementation in Golang for Election vote casting

 ## Rationale